stephkananth/AR-Tetris-Starter-Code/README.md

     }
 ```

-Be sure to go back to our `ARTetrisListener` and create an instance of the BaseBoard so that when you initialize the listener it creates a base board.
+Be sure to go back to our `ARTetrisListener` and create and draw an instance of the BaseBoard at the home position passed into the initializer so that when you initialize the listener it creates a base board.

 ### Building the Falling Piece